India’s Golden Triangle Part 1: Delhi – India’s Historical Capital

 The train journey from Delhi to Agra might have been one of the highlights of my trip.
 We caught the 08:10 Gatimaan Express from Nizamuddin train station.
 Nizamuddin train station is extremely polluted and grimy but I felt a buzz of energy in the air.
 It was an especially smoggy morning in Delhi.
 Locals were dashing about from one platform to another with unbelievably large bags filled to the brim with their belongings.
 When my friend finally arrived (late, as usual), we headed down to our platform.
 The clunk of metal that was the Gatimaan Express greeted us.

-In my mind, I envisioned having to cling onto the side of the train, or worse, the roof of the train, to get a seat.
+In my mind, I envisioned having to cling onto the side of the train, or worse, the roof of the train.
 Although I found this somewhat exciting, we booked executive class tickets to avoid any mishaps.
 The carriage was air-conditioned with large seats and a pull-down table.
 Mostly foreigners resided in this carriage.
 As we drew closer to our departure time, my friend and I quickly popped out onto the platform to buy some local snacks.
 As we were paying, the train started to move.
 Finally – the moderate excitement I was looking for!
 We quickly hopped onto the slowly moving train, armed with some local snacks and waved goodbye to Delhi.

 You may be wondering why the train journey was one of the highlights of my trip.
 I think it was the food.
 I was warned countless times to *never* eat the food on the trains.
 However, knowing my love for food and trying everything once, we ordered a vegetarian meal each.
 It was so delicious that I wished I never ate breakfast at the hotel.
 We were given the Hindustan Times newspaper and a cup of chai to start.
 Another trolley came through and provided some western food items (bread slices and jam).
 This was followed by a tin foil container of parantha bhaji, an Indian flatbread with vegetables.
 It was amazing.